fayizferosh/btech-mini-project/README.md

 #### Fritzing 0.9.3

 Fritzing is an open-source initiative to develop amateur or hobby CAD software for the design of electronics hardware, to support designers and artists ready to move from experimenting with a prototype to building a more permanent circuit.
-We used this for drawing schematic of the circuit and to generate breadboard wiring diagram.
+I used this for drawing schematic of the circuit and to generate breadboard wiring diagram.

 #### Arduino IDE 1.8.13

 The open-source Arduino Software (IDE) makes it easy to write code and upload it to the board.
 This software can be used with any Arduino board.
-Since we've burned Arduino Uno bootloader to ATmega328P, therefore we use this software itself to write the code.
+Since I have burned Arduino Uno bootloader to ATmega328P, therefore I use this software itself to write the code.

 #### Proteus 8 Professional

 The Proteus Design Suite is a proprietary software tool suite used primarily for electronic design automation.
 The software is used mainly by electronic design engineers and technicians to create schematics and electronic prints for manufacturing printed circuit boards.
-We used this for simulation of the circuit.
+I used this for simulation of the circuit.

 ## Circuit Diagram